 Algebra I, Part I is the first course of a two-course algebra sequence covering the Algebra I curriculum.
-In this two-part course, students have additional time to develop algebraic skills needed for higher mathematics.
+In this twopart course, students have additional time to develop algebraic skills needed for higher mathematics.
 Students will be involved in learning activities that help make connections among algebra, arithmetic, geometry, statistics, and probability.
-This course includes instruction in properties and basic operations of natural numbers, their algebraic and graphical representation, and linear equations.
-The 2nd semester includes the study of inequalities and systems of linear equations and inequalities.
+This course includes instruction in properties and basic operations of natural numbers, their algebraic and graphical representation, and linear The 2nd semester includes the study of equations. inequalities and systems of linear equations and inequalities.
 Hands-on activities, graphing calculators, and computer technology will be used extensively.
+Algebra I Part I is the prerequisite to Algebra I Part II.
+Algebra Part I and Algebra I Part II must be completed to receive full credit.